 Cross-temperature correlations in metabolic rate

-Metabolic rate across temperatures were positive correlated at the between individual level (Fig. 5).
-Certain individuals maintained a high metabolic rate, while others had a relatively low metabolic rate across all temperatures (Fig. S1)a positive relationship between metabolic rate across different temperatures.
+Metabolic rate across temperatures were positively correlated at the between individual level (Fig. 5).
+Certain individuals maintained a high metabolic rate, while others had a relatively low metabolic rate across all temperatures (Fig. S1) creating a positive relationship between metabolic rate at the between individual-level across different temperatures.
 Metabolic rate measured at neighbouring temperatures (e.g. 22ºC and 24ºC) are strongly correlated, but the strength of this correlation decreased with increasing differences between the two temperatures (Fig. 4).

 We detected a similar positive correlation pattern at the within individual level (Fig 4), although the correlations were weaker.
 Overall, cross-temperature correlations estimated using the FV approaches were a lot higher and the credible intervals were very narrow.
 In short, the correlations estimated using FV approaches are congruent with the CS approach however, estimates differ in magnitude and credible intervals were inaccurate.